lielibert/nvim/README.md

 # Nvim-Config-File

-This is a ready to go nvim configuration that you can clone in your '.config/ ' folder.
+This is a **ready to go** nvim configuration that you can clone in your '.config/ ' folder to use.

-Best for C/CPP
+Best for C/CPP.

 > ### It contain packages like